IKIM-Essen/ClusterDocs/docs/maintainers/rcc-expedition-release.md

 public Expedition page together.
 The repository validator checks the outer digest, every inner digest, archive path safety, and embedded documentation origins.

+`expedition-overlays/` contains the newcomer-facing `START HERE.html` and `READ ME FIRST.txt`.
+The deterministic rebuild replaces those two files before recomputing every inner checksum, so the public archive cannot drift from the reviewable source overlays.

+The original v1.0.0 ZIP and checksum remain in the download directory so an existing versioned link continues to resolve.
+Never replace an already published versioned archive; publish usability or content changes under a new version.